earth1987/Portfolio/README.md

 **[Movie recommendation system](https://github.com/earth1987/movie-recommender-als)**

 A movie recommendation system is developed using alternating least squares in Spark.
+Google Cloud Dataproc is used to deploy a Spark cluster during model training.

 **[Topic modelling for survey feedback](https://github.com/earth1987/feedback-topic-modelling)**